advitya999/MyMotionDetector/README.md

 # MyMotionDetector
-It's basically a webcam motion detector built in python .
+It's basically a webcam motion detector built in python.
+It also plots the graph of number of objects encountered and their time period.